10 Clever Secrets To Feng Shui: Your Kid’s Room

 Make sure there is space for play

-One way to create more room in your kid’s room is by removing some clutter and placing toys away from the bed.
+One way to create more room in your kid’s room is by removing clutter and placing toys away from the bed.
 You can also use furniture like benches or stools as additional storage solutions that keep things off the floor and clear up space!

 Lastly, consider only buying toys that are age appropriate (no teddy bears or dolls under three years old).
 These simple changes will help increase the free space in your child’s bedroom so they can enjoy playing with their favorite items without tripping on them every day!